 Timings of Nisargadhama Coorg?

-Nisargadham Coorg opens all days of the week.
+Nisargadham Coorg opens every day of the week.
 The opening timing is 9 am in the morning and 5 pm in the evening.

 Stay at Nisargadhama Coorg?